Introduction

 Basic usage on local manifests

 Comtrya works by running a manifest or set of manifests.
-The following are examples of running comtrya against manifests that are on the local machine.
+Following are examples of running comtrya against manifests that are on the local machine:

 # Run all manifests within your current directory